M66B/FairEmail/docs/FAQ-el-rGR.md

 Some servers cannot handle searching in the message text when there are a large number of messages.
 For this case there is an option to disable searching in the message text.

 It is possible to use Gmail search operators by prefixing a search command with *raw:*.
 If you configured just one Gmail account, you can start a raw search directly on the server by searching from the unified inbox.
 If you configured multiple Gmail accounts, you'll first need to navigate to the folder list or the archive (all messages) folder of the Gmail account you want to search in.
-Please [see here](https://support.google.com/mail/answer/7190) for the possible search operators.
-For example:
+Please [see here](https://support.google.com/mail/answer/7190) for the possible search operators. Για παράδειγμα:

 `
 raw:larger:10M`